Programs

 Specialist Programs

 We work with people who often face barriers, including girls, Indigenous youth, LGBTQIA+ youth, and young people in correctional centres.
-We aim to give them a sense of purpose and belonging while teaching valuable skills like teamwork, resilience, and self-acceptance.
-We also help communities get ready for fires and disasters with training in prevention, response, and recovery.
+We aim to provide a sense of purpose and belonging while teaching valuable skills like teamwork, resilience, and self-acceptance.
+We also help communities get ready for fires and other disasters with training in prevention, response, and recovery.

 Great for: Strengthening communities, building a diverse emergency workforce, and improving safety through representation and community outreach.

-Example: Fire training for young people in Youth Justice Centre or our Rainbow Inclusion Program.
+Example: Fire training for young people in Youth Justice Centres or our Rainbow Inclusion Program.